15 Freezer-Friendly Yogurt Popsicle Recipes for Kids & Toddlers

 - Protein – Yogurt is also a good source of protein.
 You can also swap out regular plain yogurt for Greek yogurt for even more protein!

 - Vitamin C – Adding real fruit into the popsicles gives it a healthy dose of vitamin C which is important for your child’s immune system.
-Plus, it’s a great way to naturally sweeten these popsicles without having to add sugar!
+Plus, it’s a great way to naturally sweeten the popsicles!
+Just make sure there aren’t any big pieces or chunks in the popsicles before serving

 How to Store Yogurt Popsicles